-As described above, pursuant to the Transportation Reform Act in 2009, the Commonwealth established the Commonwealth Transportation Fund to which 99.85% of receipts from the Commonwealth's Gasoline Tax, which is currently imposed at a rate of 24¢ per gallon, are credited, as well as certain other revenues of the Commonwealth including other motor fuel excises and fees from motor vehicle licensing and registration.
-Net CTF Pledged Funds consist of certain moneys in the Commonwealth Transportation Fund following payment of debt service on the 1994 Trust Agreement Bonds and the Senior CTF Obligations, each described and defined below.
+In 2009, pursuant to the Commonwealth Transportation Fund Act, the Commonwealth established the Commonwealth Transportation Fund to which 99.85% of receipts from the gasoline tax imposed by Chapter 64A of the General Laws, not including aviation fuel (the "Gasoline Tax"), which is currently imposed at a rate of 24¢ per gallon, are credited, as well as certain other revenues of the Commonwealth including other motor fuel excises and fees from motor vehicle licensing and registration.
+Net CTF Pledged Funds consist of certain monies in the Commonwealth Transportation Fund following payment of debt service on the 1994 Trust Agreement Bonds and the CTF Obligations, each described and defined below.

-Senior CTF Obligations.
-Pursuant to the Accelerated Bridge Program Act, the Commonwealth has previously issued special obligation bonds pursuant to a Trust Agreement dated as of December 1, 2010 (as amended and supplemented from time to time, the "Senior CTF Trust Agreement") between the Commonwealth and The Bank of New York Mellon Trust Company, N.A., as trustee (the "Senior CTF Trustee").
-The Commonwealth's outstanding obligations under the Senior CTF Trust Agreement include bonds issued in 2010 (the "2010 CTF Bonds") and in 2012 (the "2012 CTF Bonds").
-Concurrently with the delivery of the 2013A Notes, the Commonwealth expects to issue its Commonwealth Transportation Fund Revenue Bonds (Accelerated Bridge Program), 2013 Series A (the "2013 CTF Bonds", together with the 2010 CTF Bonds and the 2012 CTF Bonds, the "Senior CTF Bonds").
-The Senior CTF Bonds are secured by a pledge of certain moneys credited to the Commonwealth Transportation Fund, including receipts from a portion of the Gasoline Tax, receipts from other motor fuel excises, fees from motor vehicle licensing and registration and direct payments received by the Commonwealth from the federal government with respect to Senior CTF Obligations issued as Build America Bonds or Recovery Zone Economic Development Bonds.
-The Senior CTF Bonds in accordance with the terms thereof, constitute Senior CTF Obligations.
-The Senior CTF Obligations are senior to the 2010 Trust Agreement Notes with respect to the Net CTF Pledged Funds (defined below) and are included in the definition of "Senior Obligations."
-Additional bonds may be issued under the Senior CTF Trust Agreement.
-The 2013 CTF Bonds are being offered by the Commonwealth pursuant to a separate offering document.
+CTF Obligations.
+Pursuant to the Accelerated Bridge Program Act, the Commonwealth has previously issued special obligation bonds pursuant to a Trust Agreement dated as of December 1, 2010 (as amended and supplemented from time to time, the "CTF Trust Agreement") between the Commonwealth and The Bank of New York Mellon Trust Company, N.A., as trustee (the "CTF Trustee").
+The Commonwealth's outstanding obligations under the CTF Trust Agreement include bonds issued in 2010 (the "2010 CTF Bonds"), in 2012 (the "2012 CTF Bonds") and in 2013 (the "2013 CTF Bonds").
+The Commonwealth expects to issue its Commonwealth Transportation Fund Revenue Bonds (Accelerated Bridge Program), 2014 Series A (the "2014 CTF Bonds", and collectively with the 2010 CTF Bonds, the 2012 CTF Bonds and the 2013 CTF Bonds, the "CTF Bonds") by the end of calendar year 2014.
+The CTF Bonds are secured by a pledge of certain monies credited to the Commonwealth Transportation Fund, including receipts from a portion of the Gasoline Tax equal to 23.964¢ per gallon (subject to the prior lien of the 1994 Trust Agreement Bonds on 6.86¢ per gallon of the Gasoline Tax, as further described below), receipts from other motor fuel excises, fees from motor vehicle licensing and registration and Direct Payments received by the Commonwealth from the federal government with respect to CTF Obligations issued as

+Build America Bonds.
+The 2014 CTF Bonds will be offered by the Commonwealth pursuant to a separate offering document.